apache/druid/docs/ingestion/compaction.md

 By default, compaction does not modify the underlying data of the segments.
 However, there are cases when you may want to modify data during compaction to improve query performance:

 - If, after ingestion, you realize that data for the time interval is sparse, you can use compaction to increase the segment granularity.
-- Over time you don't need fine-grained granularity for older data so you want use compaction to change older segments to a coarser query granularity.
+- If you don't need fine-grained granularity for older data, you can use compaction to change older segments to a coarser query granularity.
+For example, from `minute` to `hour` or `hour` to `day`.
 This reduces the storage space required for older data.
-For example from `minute` to `hour`, or `hour` to `day`.
 - You can change the dimension order to improve sorting and reduce segment size.
 - You can remove unused columns in compaction or implement an aggregation metric for older data.
 - You can change segment rollup from dynamic partitioning with best-effort rollup to hash or range partitioning with perfect rollup.
 For more information on rollup, see [perfect vs best-effort rollup](./rollup.md#perfect-rollup-vs-best-effort-rollup).